-Prerequisite/Antirequisite Note:
+Prerequisite Note:

-The prerequisites for this course are Economics 2150A/B. The antirequisites for this course are Economics 2261 A/B.
+The prerequisites for this course are Economics 1021A/B and Economics 1022A/B, or Economics 2001A/B.

 You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken any anti-requisite courses.
 Lack of prerequisites may not be used as a basis for appeal.
 If you are found to be ineligible for a course, you may be removed from it at any time and you will receive no adjustment to your fees.
 This decision cannot be appealed.